GU4243-ADS/spring2018-project1-yujiehu/README.md

 -   EAP used more Anger and Sadness words in the sentences.

-Then, I plotted other emotions in the sentences
+Then, I plotted other emotions in the sentences.

 ![image](figs/unnamed-chunk-28-1.png)